Popmotion/popmotion/packages/popmotion-pose/docs/api/react-native/native-config.md

 - `restSpeed?: number = 0.01`: End animation if speed drops below this value **and** `restDelta` is `true`.
 - `overshootClamping?: boolean = false`: Clamps any overshoot beyond the target value.

+##### Keyframes

+Keyframes accepts an array of `values` and will animate to each, in sequence.

+Timing is defined with a combination of `duration`, `easings` and `times` properties.

+- `type: 'keyframes'`: Set transition to keyframes.
+- `values: number[]`: An array of numbers to animate between.
+To use the value defined in the Pose as the final target value, set `transition` as a function: `transition: ({ toValue }) => { type: 'keyframes', values: [0, toValue] }`.
+To use the current value as the current value as the initial value, skip definition that value: `values: [, 45, 90]`
+- `duration?: number = 300`: Total duration of animation, in milliseconds.
+- `easings?: Easing | Easing[]`: An array of easings (see tween for options) to provide to each generated tween, or a single easing applied to all tweens.
+This array should be `values.length - 1`.
+Defaults to `'easeOut'`.
+- `times?: number[]`: An array of numbers between `0` and `1`, representing `0` to `duration`, that represent at which point each number should be hit.
+Defaults to an array of evenly-spread durations will be calculated.

 ##### General transition props

 The following props can be set on any transition: